 The discovery of mineral must be within the boundaries of the claim but need not be on the center line.
 If the discovery is not near the location notice it is advisable to state in the notice the distance and direction to the discovery.
+The discovery need not be in the so-called "discovery shaft."
+It may be in a drill hole and of course may be on an outcrop of a lode.

 With the passage of years, easily found surface showings of minerals are becoming relatively scarce.
-The prospector is generally confronted with the necessity of locating his claim over ground which looks promising but without an actual discovery.
+The prospector is usually confronted with the necessity of locating his claim over ground which looks promising but without an actual discovery.
 There is no prohibition in the law against making such a location.
 However, his possessory right (pedis possessio) depends upon actual possession of each claim and due diligence in trying to make a discovery thereon.
 To what extent the courts will protect him in that possession is not easily answered for it depends on the facts of each case.